-We waited early for the train that evening (all trains in Zim are night trains for some reason) wondering what the compartment would be like (its a sleeper) expecting the worst, we got a real shock when we got on board to find a 1920’s compartment with polished wood and green vinyl and even a fold down sink!!!
+We waited early for the train that evening (all trains in Zimbabwe are night trains for some reason) wondering what the compartment would be like (its a sleeper) expecting the worst, we got a real shock when we got on board to find a 1920’s compartment with polished wood and green vinyl and even a fold down sink!!!
 LUSH!!!!!
-Unfortunately there were no lights working so we had to got moved to another compartment which was similar, but in laminate instead of polished wood… still nice though….apart from the smell (we were next to the toilets……..which consisted of a fold-down loo seat above a hole in the carriage floor!…..nice!) our 14 hr trip also turned into 19 hours too, due to a long overnight stop in the middle of nowhere.
+Unfortunately there were no lights working so we had to got moved to another compartment which was similar, but in laminate instead of polished wood… still nice though… apart from the smell (we were next to the toilets… which consisted of a fold-down loo seat above a hole in the carriage floor!… nice!) our 14 hr trip also turned into 19 hours too, due to a long overnight stop in the middle of nowhere.

-As soon as we got off the train we headed for the ticket office to book the train back the next Monday…they wouldn’t sell us a ticket till the next day though 🙁 We also got a bit of a shock trying to get into a hostel: the ‘Lying Planet’ advised that prices were $3-4US pppn….however this turned into $70US pppn!!!!
-Eventually we stopped in the Berkely Place for $25 per room phew! we had a walk around the city, which is kind of nice with a fairly modern feel and very safe feel too – sadly the shops have VERY little products in them…the food shops are virtually empty, however we found a nice coffee shop that sold good cappucino and DOUGHNUTS!!!!!
+As soon as we got off the train we headed for the ticket office to book the train back the next Monday…they wouldn’t sell us a ticket till the next day though 🙁 We also got a bit of a shock trying to get into a hostel: the ‘Lying Planet’ advised that prices were $3-4US pppn.
+However, this turned into $70US pppn!
+Eventually we stopped in the Berkely Place for $25 per room phew!
+We had a walk around the city, which is kind of nice with a fairly modern feel and very safe feel too – sadly the shops have VERY little products in them.
+The food shops are virtually empty, however we found a nice coffee shop that sold good cappuccino and DOUGHNUTS!!!!!
 WOOHOO!!!!!!!!!!!

 The bus ride was another epic journey taking for ever to get there (the driver got out at one point and had his tea in a roadside cafe style thingee!) oh, and Joseph that I was sitting next to spilled diesel which the bus driver was carrying home for his dads car and it covered the bottom of my bag and also my cap…which was nice 🙁 It was kind of funny too watching the locals go mad to buy tomatoes from the roadside sellers at the bus stops as we went along (they had under priced the tomatoes badly so everyone was trying to buy by leaning out of the windows with plastic bags, whilst the seller girls were running around like mad eejjits trying to cope with the demand!